Ronin (film): Music

 Jerry Goldsmith was originally commissioned to compose the score for Ronin but left the project.
-MGM executive vice-president for music Michael Sandoval assembled an A-list to replace Goldsmith.
-From Sandoval's three choices, Frankenheimer hired Czech composer Elia Cmíral, who said he "was far away from being even a 'B' composer at that time".
-Cmíral attended a private screening of the film's final version and considered its main theme, which at Frankenheimer's behest would incorporate qualities of "sadness, loneliness, and heroism".
+Metro-Goldwyn-Mayer Executive Vice-President for Music Michael Sandoval assembled an A-list to replace Goldsmith.

+From Sandoval's three choices, Frankenheimer hired Czech composer Elia Cmíral, who said that he "was far away from being even a 'B' composer at that time".
+Cmíral attended a private screening of the film's final version and considered its main theme, which, at Frankenheimer's behest, would incorporate qualities of "sadness, loneliness, and heroism".
 To achieve this, Cmíral performed with the duduk, an ancient, double-reed woodwind flute that originated in Armenia.
 Cmíral sent a demonstration to Frankenheimer, who "loved" it, and was signed as the film's composer.
-Cmíral's piece "Ronin Theme" was used for the opening scenes.
+Cmíral's piece, "Ronin Theme", is used for the opening scenes.

 Cmíral's score for Ronin, his first for a major film studio, was recorded in seven weeks at CTS Studio in London.
 It was orchestrated and conducted by Nick Ingman, edited by Mike Flicker, and recorded and mixed by John Whynot.
-Varèse Sarabande released the soundtrack album on compact disc in September 1998.
-For AllMusic, Jason Ankeny rated the album 4.5 out of 5 and called it a "profoundly visceral listening experience, illustrating an expert grasp of pacing and atmosphere".
+Varèse Sarabande released the soundtrack album on CD in September 1998.
+For AllMusic, Jason Ankeny rated the album 4½ out of 5, and called it a "profoundly visceral listening experience, illustrating an expert grasp of pacing and atmosphere".

-Release
+Reception

 Box office

-Ronin had its world premiere at the 1998 Venice Film Festival on September 12, before a wide release on September 25.
-Ronin fared moderately well at the box office; it was the second-highest-grossing film in the United States during its opening weekend, grossing $16.7 million behind the action-comedy Rush Hour's $26.7 million, at 2,643 locations.
+Ronin had its world premiere at the 1998 Venice Film Festival on September 12, 1998, before a wide release on September 25.
+Ronin fared moderately well at the box office; it was the second-highest-grossing film in the United States during its opening weekend, grossing $16.7 million and ranking behind the action-comedy Rush Hour's $26.7 million, at 2,643 locations.
 The film dropped to fifth place on its second weekend and to seventh on its third, grossing $7.2 million and $4.7 million, respectively, at 2,487 locations.
 It dropped further until its sixth weekend, when it grossed $1.1 million (13th place) at 1,341 locations.
 The film ended its theatrical run with a gross of $41.6 million in the U.S. and Canada, and $70.7 million worldwide.
 Ronin was 1998's 11th-highest-grossing R-rated film.